PrefLib/PrefLib-Data/README.md

 **Important**: For this process to work, there needs to be a release with tag `v1.0`.
 If this release were to be deleted, re-create it ([here](https://github.com/PrefLib/PrefLib-Data/releases/new)) before running the workflow.

-## Old file format

-The format for the files changed in September 2022.
-Since this can cause problems for application developed prior to that date, we still provide the old files in the folder `datasets_old_format`.